HumanOnlyWeb

 • If it's less than ~50 lines to write myself, I just write it.
 I'll understand it better and I'm not waiting on anyone to update it.

 • When I do need a package, I check the official Nuxt modules first.
-Core team maintains them, guaranteed compatible on day one.
+Core team maintains them, so they're guaranteed compatible on day one.

 • I look at who maintains it.
-Someone like Harlan Wilton (Nuxt core team) maintains several modules (SEO, OG Image, etc.) and keeps them up to date.
+Someone like Harlan Wilton (Nuxt core team) maintains a bunch of modules (SEO, OG Image, etc.) and keeps them up to date.
 That matters.

-This isn't a dig at community contributors — the ecosystem wouldn't exist without them.
-But I try to be deliberate about what I bring into my projects.
+This isn't a dig at community contributors.
+The ecosystem wouldn't exist without them.
+I just try to be deliberate about what I bring into my projects.

 You Learn More This Way

 Nuxt gives you modules, plugins, composables, server utilities, and solid docs on how to build all of them.
-Next time something breaks, you're not staring at a module's source code trying to figure out what it does.
+So next time something breaks, you're not staring at a module's source code trying to figure out what it does.
 You already know, because you've written similar stuff yourself.

 That's It